eder/groundwork/README.md

    ========================================================================== */

 /*
- * Layout da coluna com scroll horizontal.
+ * Horizontal scroll column layout.
  *
- * Isso cria uma única linha de altura completa, não-envolvendo colunas que podem
+ * This creates a single full-height, non-wrapping row of columns that can
- * ser navegadas na horizontal dentro de seu pai.
+ * be horizontally scrolled within their parent.
  *
- * Exemplo de HTML:
+ * HTML Example:
  *
  * <div class="grid">
  *     <div class="cell cell-5"></div>